-In our opinion, the financial statements give a true and fair view, in all material respects, of the financial position of China CITIC Bank International Limited Macau Branch as at 31 December 2015 and of its operating results and cash flows for the year then ended in accordance with Financial Reporting Standards issued by the Government of the Macao Special Administrative Region.
-Other than the change in accounting policy on impairment of loans and advances to customers described in Note 2(b) to the financial statements, the accounting policies used in the preparation of the financial statements for the year ended 31 December 2015 are consistent with those used in the preceding year.
+In our opinion, the financial statements give a true and fair view, in all material respects, of the financial position of China CITIC Bank International Limited Macau Branch as at 31 December 2016 and of its operating results and cash flows for the year then ended in accordance with Financial Reporting Standards issued by the Government of the Macao Special Administrative Region.
+The accounting policies used in the preparation of the financial statements for the year ended 31 December 2016 are consistent with those used in the preceding year.